-Global Dry Bulk Shipping Market Size, Share, Opportunities, And Trends By Commodity Type (Iron Ore, Coal, Grain, Bauxite, Others), By Vessel Type (Capesize, Handysize, Panamax, Handymax), And By Geography - Forecasts From 2025 To 2030
+Global Dry Bulk Shipping Market Report, Size, Share, Opportunities, and Trends Segmented By Commodity Type, Vessel Type, Capacity, and Geography – Forecasts from 2025 to 2030

 Moreover, according to UNCTAD (United Nations Conference on Trade and Development), more than 80 percent of world trade is operated via ships, which poses a great demand for carriers that are used for the shipment of dry bulk materials.
 Additionally, global maritime trade increased by 2.4 percent in 2023 from the previous year.
 Due to this, market players are investing in their fleets to keep their positions steady.